AsposeShowcase/Html5_Pdf_Editor_by_Aspose.Pdf_for_NET/README.md

 Portable Document Format (PDF) is one of the most commonly used file formats today.
 We come across a requirement quite often to edit a PDF files.
 [Aspose.Pdf for .NET API](http://goo.gl/opbcfA) provides comprehensive features to perform creation, manipulation and conversion of PDF files.

+Newly Supported Features in v2.2.0

+This new release of HTML5 PDF Editor now supports the following important features:

+    * Loading PDF files with form fields
+    * Fill Form fields using the Editor
+    * Save and Export the updated PDF file with form fields data
+    * Load Attachments from input PDF file
+    * Download the Attachment file
+    * Remove the Attachment file

-Following are some of the features we have implemented in HTML5 PDF Editor and more features will be implemented soon:
+Following are some of the features we have already implemented in HTML5 PDF Editor's previous releases and more features will be implemented soon:

     * Loading and Viewing PDF files
     * Loading PDF and Image files from Dropbox